What Is a Cardiac Catheterization?

 - Look at how the heart and blood vessels are formed and connected.

-- Check the pressures and oxygen levels in the heart and blood vessels.
+- Check the pressure and oxygen level in the heart and blood vessels.

 - Treat a congenital heart defect (a heart problem that a baby is born with).